Chris Bernhardt

 I am a professor emeritus of mathematics at Fairfield University.
 Originally from England, I came to the United States after completing a PhD in mathematics from the University of Warwick.

-My books are on the Theory of Computation — an area that encompasses mathematics, computer science and physics.
-This area contains many beautiful and counterintuitive ideas.
+My books are on the the theory of computation and information— areas that encompass mathematics, computer science and physics.
+They contain many beautiful and counterintuitive ideas.
 My aim is to introduce non-specialists to some of the most important of these ideas by keeping everything as simple as possible.

-In 1936, when he was just twenty-four years old, Alan Turing wrote a remarkable paper in which he outlined the theory of computation, laying out the ideas that underlie all modern computers.
+In 1936, when he was just 24 years old, Alan Turing wrote a remarkable paper in which he outlined the theory of computation, laying out the ideas that underlie all modern computers.
 This groundbreaking and powerful theory now forms the basis of computer science.
-In Turing's Vision, Chris Bernhardt explains the theory, Turing's most important contribution, for the general reader.
+In Turing’s Vision, Chris Bernhardt explains the theory for the general reader, beginning with its foundations and systematically building to its surprising conclusions.
+He also views Turing’s theory in the context of mathematical history, other views of computation (including those of Alonzo Church), Turing’s later work, and the birth of the modern computer.

 Errata: